Yangjiang Group: Practice

-Works
+Selected Works

 Wax Series

 The Wax Series comprises Waterfall (2002), Pond (2003) and Garden of Pine – Also Fiercer than Tiger II (2010).

 Made almost entirely from wax, Zheng Guogu explained that the dripping movement of wax shows the infinite dimension of physical objects.
 In addition, the work calls into question the comparative meaning of wax in Chinese and Western culture.
 The work combines calligraphy written by ordinary people to show the kinetic nature of the art of calligraphy.

 Yangjiang Group: Actions for Tomorrow

 Yangjiang Group: Actions for Tomorrow was a show in 4A Centre for Contemporary Asian Art in Chinatown, Sydney, over the period of the 2015 Chinese New Year.
 Reflecting on the exhibition's content, curator of the centre Melissa Chiu said, "Guangzhou has neither the political centrality of Beijing nor the economic history of Shanghai.
 Guangzhou's location is determined solely by opportunity for economic prosperity".
 Works which debuted in this exhibition included: